 Have cystic acne?
 This ‘anti-steroid steroid’ can be the breakthrough you’ve been waiting for

-Having cystic acne comes with several pain points, from emotional stress to the literal prick of a needle from a derm-administered cortisone shot.
-If you’re unwilling to tolerate needles to clear the acne, enter phytosteroid: a plant-based steroid that mimics a cortisone shot to relieve the redness and inflammation that usually comes with deep, painful acne.
+Having cystic acne comes with several pain points, from the emotional stress of having severe acne to the literal prick of a needle from a derm-administered cortisone shot.
+If you’re unwilling to tolerate needles to clear the acne, enter phytosteroid: a plant-based acne steroid solution that mimics a cortisone shot to relieve the redness and inflammation that usually comes with deep, painful acne.
 Here, Murad product developer Emily Philen dives deeper into why this over-the-counter ingredient is providing relief for acne sufferers.

 What exactly is a phytosteroid?